Here's what we'll cover

 Anxiety-type symptoms are most common:

-• during the first two to six weeks of therapy with the drug
+- During the first two to six weeks of therapy

 Recognizing the timing helps distinguish early adjustment from a persistent reaction to the medication.